mmistakes/minimal-mistakes/_posts/2018-04-2017-PowerShell-Summit-Recap.md

 Fred really helped me feel like I was ready for the Summit.
 He helped me a bunch leading into the Summit and even walked me through my first contribution to a project on Github!
 He re-ignited my fire for PowerShell Studio as well.
 His passion for Powershell is infectious!

-I got to meet both [JefferySnover](https://twitter.com/jsnover) and [Jason Helmick](https://twitter.com/theJasonHelmick), their MVA series really got me going in PowerShell early on.
-I particularly like how
+I got to meet both [Jeffrey Snover](https://twitter.com/jsnover) and [Jason Helmick](https://twitter.com/theJasonHelmick), their [MVA course](https://mva.microsoft.com/en-US/training-courses/getting-started-with-microsoft-powershell-8276) really got me going with powershell.
+I didn't get to grab a photo with Jason, but I did get one with [Bruce Payette](https://twitter.com/BrucePayette) and Jeffrey Snover.

 #### Major Takeaways